Backpacking Route for Vietnam

 When backpacking through Vietnam, most travellers head here either first or last.
 It is the biggest and by a distance, most westernised city in the country.
 Saigon has a large backpacker scene and many interesting sights, much of which relate to the Vietnam War and the USA’s involvement.
 More detail here on things to do in HCMC.

 The city is also the base for seeing the far south of the country which enjoys a hot climate and is a bit more chilled out than much of this fabulously crazy country.

 Obviously you could also do the journey the opposite way around and journey times and prices are almost exactly the same if you start in HCMC and head North to Hanoi.

 Budget Accommodation in Vietnam in General

-Hostelling hasn’t really taken off as rapidly in Vietnam as it has in it’s neighbours but that is changing fast with the number of backpackers visiting the country increasing rapidly.
-Hostels can be found but the cost of budget hotels is so low, there’s often no real need to be sweating it out in crowded dorms.
+Hostelling hasn’t really taken off as rapidly in Vietnam as it has in its neighbours but that is changing fast with the number of backpackers visiting the country ever increasing.
+Hostels can now be found pretty easily in most spots on this route but the cost of budget hotels is so low, there’s often no real need to be sweating it out in crowded dorms.
 You can sometimes get a private room in a decent hotel often with a swimming pool and good facilities for as little as $10 and in the big cities you can find dirt cheap budget rooms for half that although solo travellers may still prefer the more sociable places.